hellgrenj/hulken/README.md

 Hulken is a stress testing tool for everything speaking HTTP.
 Hulken supports multiple urls, GETs and POSTs, static and dynamic payloads, multiple agents and more.
 Hulken is highly configurable but defaults to some reasonable settings.
 Hulken works both as a library and a stand-alone command line tool. *Hulken is swedish for The Hulk*.

+## .. smash and nothing else
+Hulken is in no way a proper load test tool like LoadRunner, JMeter and such (e.g it does not try to simulate realistic user behaviours), but that's usually not what I need.
+I need something quick and lightweight to run early and often that helps me catch the biggest boo boo's before they see the light of day.
+If you have the same need I hope that Hulken can be useful to you too.

 ## Quick Examples
 ### as a library: